Phone Charging Port Repair Sydney — Diagnosis, Cost & When Not to Bother

 |---|---|---|

-If the port is soldered directly to the logic board (most Galaxy S21+, all iPhone 15 Pro, all Pixel 6+), the repair requires hot-air micro-soldering.
-Not every Sydney shop has this capability — ask directly before dropping the phone off.
+If the port is soldered directly to the logic board on certain modern flagships, the repair requires hot-air micro-soldering.
+Not every Sydney shop has this capability — bring the phone in for a free diagnostic and quote before dropping it off.

 When a charging port repair is not worth it